faizilham/msc-thesis/main/ch4_simple_model.typ

 = A Simple Utilization Analysis

 We start with a simplified version of the problem.
-In this version of the problem, the utilizable values can only be constructed by the function `create()` and utilized by the function `utilize(u)`.
-Other functions do not affect the values' utilization status.
+In this version, the utilizable values can only be constructed by the function `create()` and utilized by the function `utilize(u)`.
+Other functions do not affect the values' utilization status, and we purposefully ignore any utilization through higher-order functions and collection types.

 The goal of the utilization analysis is to find which utilizable values are guaranteed to be utilized and which are not.
 A value is guaranteed to be utilized if all program execution paths starting from its `create` call always reach a `utilize` call.
 Any `create` calls may have a path not reaching a `utilize` call should be reported as an error.
+Using this simplified model, we want to focus first on ensuring the soundness of the analysis in regards to reference alias problem.

 #listing("Utilization tracking in the simplified model")[
 ```kotlin